benbjohnson/litestream.io/content/guides/systemd.md

 If you don't already have an Amazon AWS account, you can go [https://aws.amazon.com/](https://aws.amazon.com/) and click "Create Account".
-Once you have an account, you'll need to create an AWS IAM user with _programmatic access_ and with `AmazonS3FullAccess` permissions.
+Once you have an account, you'll need to [create an AWS IAM user][iam] with _programmatic access_ and with `AmazonS3FullAccess` permissions.
 After creating the user, you should have an **access key id** and a **secret access key**.
 We will use those in one of the steps below.